nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### 4.5 Find

-Finds a client or product in Sellah, based on the name previously specified in `-n` when a client or product was added.
+Finds a client or product in Sellah based on the name.
+If there are no matching name, Sellah will show an empty list.

 An error message will be displayed if the format of a parameter is incorrect.

-The name you provided must fully match (case-insensitive) the name of the client or product in Sellah, otherwise you will receive an error message.
+The name you provide must fully match (case-insensitive) the name of the client or product in Sellah.

+Example : `find -c ben` will match with `Ben`, but will not match with `Benson`.

+If multiple keywords are specified, any name matching the keywords will be displayed.

+Example: `find -c alice ben charlie` will match with `alice`, `ben`, and `charlie`.

 #### 4.5.1 Finding a Client